-With thanks to the ammazing support of Wisbech Town Council, Anglian Water’s @one alliance and Peter Humphrey’s architects as well as funding from The Big Lottery, we are now underway with establishing a Therapeutic Community Farm as a base for our services.
+With thanks to our funders and amazing community support, we are now underway with establishing a Therapeutic Community Farm as a base for our services.

 “A safe, non-clinical, easy to access community space with a difference.”